Skip to main content

 Completing an Assignment

-Once an assignment has been released by your instructor, you will be able to see it in the “Assignments” tab.
-You will see a link to your GitHub repository for the assignment at the top.
+Once an assignment has been released by your instructor, you’ll see it in the Assignments tab.
+A link to your GitHub repository for the assignment appears at the top of the assignment page.
 This repository is private, and only you and the course staff can see it.
-Your instructor may have provided you with some starter code in that repository.
+Your instructor may have provided starter code in that repository.
 Use this repository to complete the assignment.

 Viewing Submission Results

-You will see a list of all the submissions you have made for the assignment.
+You’ll see a list of all the submissions you’ve made for the assignment.
 The flag icon indicates your active submission, which is the one that will eventually be graded.
 The Total Score column shows:

 • Actual score: Once your instructor has graded and released your results (e.g., “85/100”)